derek-knox/Coding-For-Designers/book/JavaScript/Expressions.md

 #### Null

-The special `null` value denotes the *intentional* absence of a value.
+The special `null` value denotes the *explicit* absence of a value.
 This special value *is not* automatically assigned in JavaScript.
 It must intentionally be assigned to a keyword by a coder.
 Though `null` represents the absence of a value, it is technically a value itself.
 A little weird I know.
 This is what makes it "special".

 In the `artboards.js` code above we use `null` in the `deleteArtboardInFocus` function: